|5.01.17||Repository Corticotropin Injection|

 According to the manufacturer’s website, beginning in August 2007, H.P.
 Acthar gel is only available through specialized pharmacy distribution (ie, no longer available from traditional pharmaceutical wholesalers or retail pharmacies).

 This policy was originally created in 2008 and was updated regularly with searches of the MEDLINE database.
-The most recent literature search was performed through October 29, 2013.
-Following is a summary of the key literature to date:
+Most recently, the literature was reviewed through November 10, 2014.
+Following is a summary of the key literature to date.

 In 2013, Hancock et al published an updated Cochrane review on medication treatment of infantile spasms.(2) The authors identified 18 randomized controlled trials (RCTs) investigating a total of 12 different medications.
 The overall quality of studies was deemed to be poor, ie, fewer than half the study reported the method of randomization, and only 2 studies had more than 100 participants.
 A total of 5 studies compared treatment with adrenocorticotropic hormone (ACTH) to another medication.
 The review authors did not differentiate between synthetic and natural forms of ACTH.
 Two studies compared ACTH to vigabatrin (total sample sizes 9 and 42, respectively), 2 compared ACTH to prednisone (n=29 and 24, respectively), and 1 study with 52 participants compared ACTH to nitrazepam.
 A 6th study compared vigabatrin and ACTH in a subset of patients.
 Dosages and treatment regimens varied.
 The authors conducted several quantitative meta-analyses.
 A pooled analysis of 3 studies found that symptom resolution occurred in 30 of 45 patients (67%) responding to vigabatrin and 40 of 49 patients (82%) responding to ACTH.
 The difference between groups was statistically significant (odds ratio, 0.38; 95% confidence interval, 0.15 to 0.99).
 The authors noted that the limited evidence from RCTs suggests that hormonal treatment (prednisolone, tetracosactide depot and ACTH) resolves infantile spasms faster than vigabatrin and resolves the condition in more children, but long-term developmental and epilepsy outcomes are unknown.

-Section summary.
-There is some evidence from small, generally poor quality RCTs, that ACTH has greater short-term efficacy in resolving infantile spasms than vigabatrin.
+There is some evidence from small, generally poor quality RCTs, that natural and synthetic ACTH has greater short-term efficacy in resolving infantile spasms than vigabatrin.
+A 2014 RCT suggests that prednisolone may be at least as effective in the short term as synthetic ACTH in the treatment of infantile spasms.

 The product label for H.P.
 Acthar gel lists a number of corticosteroid-responsive conditions as indications for repository corticotropin injection, including rheumatoid arthritis, dermatomyositis, symptomatic sarcoidosis, nephrotic syndrome, multiple sclerosis (MS) exacerbations and serum sickness.
 Evidence that Acthar gel (ie, ACTH) is a reasonable alternative to corticosteroid treatment requires controlled studies demonstrating superiority or noninferiority of ACTH to corticosteroids as first-line treatment, or controlled studies showing comparable efficacy of ACTH with fewer adverse effects.
 Alternatively, for patients unable to tolerate corticosteroids, the most appropriate study design would be a controlled study comparing ACTH to placebo.